 part of what you have been paid if you are working or once an insurance claim

 The basic Supplementary Welfare Allowance is made up of a personal rate for

 the applicant and additional amounts for any adult dependant and/or child

 dependant(s).
 A child dependant is a person under the age of 18 who lives with

 you and depends on you for financial support.
 If you have been getting SWA for

 at least 27 weeks, the age limit is 22 for a child dependant in full-time

 education or up to the end of the academic year after their 22nd birthday.

-Maximum rate for people aged 25 and over
+Maximum rate for people aged 26 and over (from 9 January

 ||Increase for a Qualified